danielligory/reusedmarket/README.md

 **Usage Instructions**

 Usage Instructions:
-1. Ensure Node.js and MongoDB are installed: https://nodejs.org/ and https://www.mongodb.com/
+1. Ensure Node.js is installed: https://nodejs.org/
 2. Clone or download this repository to your local machine.
 3. Navigate to both the frontend (React) and backend (Node.js) directories separately using the terminal or command prompt.
 4. Run `npm i` in both directories to install the necessary dependencies.